fommil/fpmortals/manuscript/wip.md

 Also included in `scalaz-deriving` are instances for `Order`, `Show`, `Semigroup`, `Monoid` and `Arbitrary`.

+You're welcome.

 ### Examples

-We will finish our study of `scalaz-deriving` with fully worked implementations for all the example typeclasses.
-Before we do that we need to know about a new data types: `/~\` (the "snake in the road") aliased to `APair`.
-This is useful for containing two higher kinded structures that are both tied to the same
+We finish our study of `scalaz-deriving` with fully worked implementations for all the example typeclasses.
+Before we do that we need to know about a new data
-parameter:
+types: `/~\` (the "snake in the road") aliased to `APair`.
+This is useful for containing two higher kinded structures that are both tied to the same type:

 {lang="text"}
 ~~~~~~~~